tyconsulting/blog.tyang.github.io/_posts/2016-08-06-configmgr-oms-connector.md

 </ul>
 You can simply copy and paste these to the OMS connector configuration.

 Once you have configured the connector in ConfigMgr and enabled SCCM as a group source, you will soon start seeing the collection memberships being populated in OMS.
-You can search them in OMS using a search query such as <strong>“Type=ComputerGroup GroupSource=SCCM”:</strong>
+You can search them in OMS using a search query such as <strong>"Type=ComputerGroup GroupSource=SCCM":</strong>

 <a href="http://blog.tyang.org/wp-content/uploads/2016/08/image-3.png"><img style="padding-top: 0px; padding-left: 0px; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2016/08/image_thumb-3.png" alt="image" width="675" height="315" border="0" /></a>